leafsphp/docs/src/style-guide/README.md

 ### Priority A: Essential

 These rules help prevent errors, so learn and abide by them at all costs.
-Exceptions may exist, but should be very rare and only be made by those with expert knowledge of both JavaScript and Vue.
+Exceptions may exist, but should be very rare and only be made by those with expert knowledge of both JavaScript and Leaf.

 ### Priority B: Strongly Recommended